3point14thon/meetup_rsvp_predictor/README.md

 ### Motivation

 Anyone who has thrown an event knows the toil of guessing the number of people to plan for.
-Plan for too many people and you are left with too much food and an uncomfortably large room or conversely you find your self packed into a small room trying to give away food that will surely spoil if it can't find a home.
+Plan for too many people and you are left with too much food and an uncomfortably large room or conversely you find your self packed into a small room with a bunch of hungry guests.

 By giving an estimated range of people I aim to alleviate some of this frustration.

 ### Product

-The website is currently working locally and will soon be accessible via the world wide web.
+The site is currently live at showup.guru.
+You can also run the web app locally by cloning this repo and typing ```bash run_web_app.sh``` in the repos root directory.

 To get a prediction for your event input the event details, then hit the "RSVP" button.